 - Property: +0.8%

 The modest rise this week was underpinned by strength in two Defensive Sectors.
 Telecoms and Consumer Staples.
 The good performance by Consumer Staples was in part due to an unexplained rise in Woolworths on Thursday, up +2.02%.
 The two power houses of the Australian market, Financials and Materials, although up, finished near the lower end of the leader board.
 That does not inspire confidence in this short term rally.

 MONTHLY CHART – XJO

 The long term (monthly) chart shows no sign of serious deterioration.
-After two weeks into this month, the XJO is up +0.63%
+After nearly three weeks into this month, the XJO is up +1.1%

 MACD Histogram, RSI and CCI are all showing divergence from the main chart.
 This means that momentum has slowedand is sometimes predictive of further downside.

 The very long term chart is held in a trading range 4980-5460 (round figures).